team-dj/starburst/docs/opinions/org-flexibility.md

 ## what about deployments?

 Well... you got me there.
 Microservices **do make deployments better** (a.k.a. smaller), which I suppose can have an organizational benefit, but I don't really consider this to be organizational flexibility.
-In my eyes this is more of a operations advantage, which should be considered in its own category since it's irrelevant to how a team is structured.
+In my eyes this is more of an operations advantage, which should be considered in its own category since it's irrelevant to how a team is structured.